 - (4) Same as a Written Paper.
 A paper filed electronically is a written paper for purposes of these rules, the Federal Rules of Bankruptcy Procedure, and Section 107 of the Code. - (b) Filing Proofs of Claim.
 Notwithstanding the requirements of L.B.R.
-5005-1(a), claims may be filed, amended, or withdrawn through the court's Electronic Proof of Claim ("ePOC") system without the need to register or login as a user in the court's CM/ECF system.
+5005-1(a), claims may be filed, amended, or withdrawn through the Court's Electronic Proof of Claim ("ePOC") system without the need to register or login as a user in the Court's CM/ECF system.
 Any claim filed, amended, or withdrawn electronically through the ePOC system will constitute the filer's approved signature and have the same force and effect as if the authorized individual signed a paper copy of the proof of claim form, amendment, or withdrawal. - (c) Temporary Paper Filing.
-An attorney who is not a registered CM/ECF filer may file initial papers in person, by facsimile, or by using the Court's Electronic Document Submission System after seeking permission from the court as set forth in Miscellaneous Order 5:05-mp-50007.
-Before any additional papers are filed, the attorney must apply for and obtain a CM/ECF login and password. - (d) CM/ECF Filing Systems Failure.
-An entity or individual may file papers in person, by facsimile, or through the Court's Electronic Document Submission System for up to seventy-two (72) hours when electronic filing is not possible due to a failure in the filer's systems, including, without limitation, hardware, software, or internet connection.
-For CM/ECF filers, any filing made by means other than CM/ECF must be accompanied by an affidavit stating why the document could not be filed through CM/ECF.
+An attorney who is not a registered CM/ECF filer may file initial papers in person, by facsimile, or by using the Court's Electronic Document Submission System after seeking permission from the Court as set forth in Miscellaneous Order 5:05-mp-50007.
+Before any additional papers are filed, the attorney must apply for and obtain a CM/ECF login and password.

+(d) Self-Scheduled Matters.